-- Cancer is the number one cause of death by disease among children.
-(4) - On average, about 16% of children die within 5 years of diagnosis.
+- Cancer is the number one cause of death by disease among children.(4) Cancer alone represents nearly half of the top seven causes of death by disease in children aged 0-19 yrs.
+(35) - o 1/3 of childhood brain and CNS cancers occur among those aged 5-9, median age at death is age 9.
+(7i) - On average, about 16% of children die within 5 years of diagnosis.
 Among those children who survive to five years from diagnosis, 18% of them will die over the next 25 years.
 (8) - Overall cancer death rates among children ages 0 to 14 years decreased an average of 1.4% per year.
 Among adolescents and young adults ages 15 to 39 years, overall cancer death rates decreased an average of 1.0% per year.
 (37) - Those that survive the five years have an eight times greater mortality rate due to the increased risk of liver and heart disease and increased risk for reoccurrence of the original cancer or of a secondary cancer.
-(8) - There are 70 potential life years lost on average when a child dies of cancer compared to 15 potential life years lost for adults.
-(7B) - Brain cancer represents 29.9% of total childhood cancer deaths while leukemia accounts for 24.9%(7E) - A diagnosis of diffuse intrinsic pontine glioma (DIPG) is normally terminal with less than 25% of children surviving even two years.
-(29) - Worldwide, 100,000 children lose their lives every year to cancer.
-(33A)
+(8) - There are 70 potential life years lost on average when a child dies of cancer compared to 15 potential life years lost for adults. ^(7B)